How to transfer a grant

 We won't pay any extra costs for the transfer, such as removal costs or location allowances, or provide new allowances for salary recovery and overheads.

-If you're the lead grantholder and you transfer to another host organisation, equipment that was awarded as part of your grant should move with you to the new organisation.
+If you're the lead grantholder and you transfer to another administering organisation, equipment that was awarded as part of your grant should move with you to the new organisation.

 This applies if you move: